-Hate/bias crimes affect the entire community and as an officer you will need to be able to define and classify hate/bias incidents and offenses.
-The Special Liaison Branch will serve as a valuable resource during hate/bias investigations though as officers you must know how to complete a report for a hate/bias offense or incident.
+Hate/Bias crimes affect an entire community and as an officer you will need to be able to define and classify hate/bias incidents and offenses.
+The Special Liaison Branch will serve as a valuable resource during hate/bias investigations and as officers you must know how to complete a report for a hate/bias offense or incident.